rosflight/rosflight_docs/docs/developer-guide/rosplane/estimator/estimator-example.md

 ## Sensor Model Inversion

-The roll, pitch and yaw rates are directly measured by the rate gyro and low pass filtered.
+The roll, pitch and yaw rates are directly measured by the rate gyro and then low pass filtered.
 The low pass filter is a simple alpha filter described by:

 $$